sohamshinde69/Italy-Airbnb-Price-Prediction/README.md

 Slicers and interactive visuals allow users to explore the data without writing Python or SQL.

 The purpose was to make the analytical results understandable to non-technical users.

+<h2>🌐 Streamlit Application</h2>

+The final machine-learning model was integrated into a Streamlit application.

+The application is designed for:

+Anyone who wants a rough Airbnb price estimate, particularly travelers and users interested in Airbnb pricing.

+User Inputs

+Property Information

+City

+Room type

+Property type

+Listing Information

+Accommodates

+Bedrooms

+Bathrooms

+Minimum nights

+Number of reviews

+Review score rating

+The application then returns an:

+💶 Estimated nightly price